Ostarbeiter: Terminology

 The official German records for the late summer of 1944 listed 7.6 million foreign civilian workers and prisoners of war in the territory of the "Greater German Reich", who for the most part had been brought there by force.
 Thus, they represent roughly a quarter of all registered workers in the entire economy of the German Reich at that time.

 A class system was created amongst the Fremdarbeiter (foreign workers) brought to Germany.
 The multi-layered system was based on layers of national hierarchies.
 The Gastarbeitnehmer, the so-called "guest workers" from Germanic countries, Scandinavia, Romania and Italy, had the highest status.
-The Zwangsarbeiter (forced workers) included Militärinternierte (military internees), POWs, Zivilarbeiter (civilian workers); and primarily Polish prisoners from the General Government.
+The forced workers in Germany included Militärinternierte (military internees), POWs, and Zivilarbeiter ("civilian workers"), primarily Polish workers from the General Government.
 They received reduced wages and food rations and had to work longer hours than the former, could not use public facilities (such as public transportation, restaurants, or churches), were forbidden to possess certain items and some were required to wear a sign – the "Polish P" – attached to their clothing.

-The Ostarbeiter were the Eastern workers, primarily from Reichskommissariat Ukraine.
+The Ostarbeiter were the "eastern workers", primarily from Reichskommissariat Ukraine.
 They were marked with a badge reading "OST" (East) and were subject to even harsher conditions than the civilian workers.
 They were forced to live in special camps that were fenced with barbed wire and under guard, and were particularly exposed to the arbitrariness of the Gestapo and the commercial industrial plant guards.
-At the end of the war 5.5 million Ostarbeiter were returned to the USSR.
+By the end of 1944 the German Reich held 5.7 million of foreign civilian workers; 2.8 million of them were from the Soviet Union.